CalebFenton/simplify/README.md

 There are three parts to the project:

-1. **smalivm**: Creates a context sensitive control flow graph of a method by executing each instruction.
-The value of all classes and registers is recorded at every execution of every instruction.
-It doesn't need to know the arguments for a method to execute it as it handles unknown values.
-Also, it executes every possible path.
-For example, if an `if` could be `true` or `false` because it references an unknown value, it assumes both could happen and executes both paths.
+1. **smalivm**: Virtual machine library which can execute Android apps.
+It can execute a method and create a graph which contains every possible execution path and register or class value for every instruction.
+It'll execute even when it doesn't know the value of something such as a network response from a server.
+If it encounters an `if` and doesn't know the values of the conditional, it assumes either branch could happen and executes both paths.
 2. **simplify**: Takes the graphs from **smalivm** and applies optimizations such as constant propagation, dead code removal, unreflection, and specific peephole optimizations.
+The optimizations are fairly simple, but when applied together over and over again, it can decrypt strings and greatly simplify code.
 3. **demoapp**: Contains simple, heavily commented examples of how to use **smalivm**.
+It's a good place to start to understand how to use smalivm.

 ## Usage